pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 {% marginblock %}
-This list is leaving out some other options, such as *completely unconstrained*, where roots might live in memory unknown to the both the GC and Rust runtime (which is basically a non-option, since I do not see a way it could work, at least not without programmers instrumenting foreign code with calls to root registration and deregistration functions), or keeping the roots solely on a *shadow stack* with structure isomorphic to the actual stack, but not vulnerable to disruption due to compiler optimizations (which I am leaving out since it is known to carry a significant performance penalty).
+This list is leaving out some other options, such as *completely unconstrained*, where roots might live in memory unknown to the both the GC and Rust runtime (I do not see a way this first option could work without requiring programmers to instrument foreign code with calls to root registration and deregistration functions), or keeping the roots solely on a [shadow stack][henderson] with structure isomorphic to the actual stack, but not vulnerable to disruption due to compiler code transformations (I am omitting this second option since it is known to carry a significant performance penalty).
 {% endmarginblock %}

 Consider these options for locations where roots can reside: